Smart marketers know that Facebook provides an opportunity to connect personally with prospects, customers, and clients.

 5. Don’t post low-quality images

-Since Facebook is a very visual space, it’s important to make sure that your pictures are high quality.
-Web photos don’t require high resolution the way that print media does, but photos should be in focus, composed attractively, and be relevant to the topic of your post.
+Since Facebook is a very visual space, high-quality images are essential.
+Web graphics don’t require high resolution, as print media does, but ensure that photos are in focus, composed attractively, and relevant to your post.

-Do you have any Facebook tips to share, or would you like some help designing a Facebook strategy?
+Do you have any Facebook tips to share?
 Leave a comment and let us know what you think!